 *replacement cost value

-Guaranteed replacement cost provides additional protection above replacement value.
+Guaranteed replacement cost provides additional protection above the replacement value.
 It will pay for the replacement of your home without depreciation factored in.
 Even if the damage is more serious than your value limit, your insurer will fully replace your property and possessions.

 Paying a little more for guaranteed replacement costs gives you peace of mind in knowing your home will be repaired, even if the costs exceed your coverage limit.